 Indian lawyer, anti-colonial nationalist, and political ethicist

-Speeding towards the finish line with no plan in sight isn’t a good idea.
+Speeding towards the finish line with no plan insight isn’t a good idea.
 You can quickly lose track of where you’re going and run yourself off course entirely.
 The same goes for your working life.
 When you rush your tasks or activities, you may soon find that the results aren’t quite what you desired.
-Instead, take a step back, breathe, rethink, and replan.
+Instead, take a step back, breath, rethink, and replan.
 Start your next project by laying out the steps in front of you and include good timekeeping practices and planning from the very beginning.
 If you’ve got a team to lead, take into account that speed doesn’t equal quality.
 Adding more working hours to your schedule doesn’t always lead to higher productivity.
 Instead, re-evaluate.
 You might even find that an adjusted working schedule helps pace your team gets you the results you deserve.

 “Tough times never last, but tough people do”